 So there you have it.
 An invitation to be a disciple of the Lord Jesus Christ.
 If that is your desire, make yourself at home in the studies and materials from this site.

 The virtual Discipleship Resource Center is intended to be a repository of Christian Discipleship Resources provided free of charge.
-These materials may not be reproduced, in whole or in part for resale.
-However, a person may copy, translate or otherwise distribute any portion of these materials so long as they are not for resale.
+These materials may not be reproduced, in whole or in part for profit.
+However, a person may copy, translate or otherwise distribute any portion of these materials charging only for the cost of reproduction.